Deardorff's Glossary of International Economics

 2. The difference between the price just inside a border and the price just outside it, especially in the case of a good protected by an import quota.

 Import 1.
-A good that crosses into a country, across its border, for commercial purposes.
+A good that enters into a country, across its border, for commercial purposes.

 2. A product, which might be a service, that is provided to domestic residents by a foreign producer.